dennisreimann/website/src/articles/2016-01-21-elm-functions.md

     String.append "Hello " name
 ```

+To learn more about this specific feature, see the dedicated article about [type annotations in Elm](elm-type-annotations.html).

 ### Anonymous functions / lambdas

 Anonymous functions do not have a function definition.
 They are defined inline and are often used as arguments for functions like `List.map`.
 They are parenthesized and the content is prefixed with a backslash: